jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 ### Databricks

 **IMPORTANT:** Please utilize a serverless SQL Warehouse so that the startup time is in seconds and not minutes.
 If you use a traditional SQL Warehouse, the Power Automate Cloud Flow will time out if the SQL warehouse is not started.
-To create one, follow these instructions: [Create a SQL warehouse](https://learn.microsoft.com/en-us/azure/databricks/compute/sql-warehouse/create?source=recommendations)
+To create  serverless SQL Warehouse, follow these instructions: [Create a SQL warehouse](https://learn.microsoft.com/en-us/azure/databricks/compute/sql-warehouse/create?source=recommendations)

 1. Upload the [`products.csv`](./src/products.csv) to a volume within your Databricks Unity Catalog.
-For instructions on how to do so, check out [Upload files to a Unity Catalog volume](https://learn.microsoft.com/en-us/azure/databricks/ingestion/file-upload/upload-to-volume).
+For instructions, check out [Upload files to a Unity Catalog volume](https://learn.microsoft.com/en-us/azure/databricks/ingestion/file-upload/upload-to-volume).
-2. Create a Python notebook in your Databricks workspace and paste the following cells to read the products.csv and write the data to a new delta table in your Databricks catalog. <BR>
+2. Create a Python notebook in your Databricks workspace and copy & paste the following cells to read the products.csv and write the data to a new delta table in your Databricks catalog. <BR>
     ```python
     df = spark.read.option("header", "true").option("inferSchema", "true").csv("/Volumes/(catalog)/(schema)/products/products.csv")
     display(df)